zarSou9/tr-map-template/README.md

-This is Template repo for creating a workspace for a research map on https://airesearchmaps.com
+This is template repo for creating a workspace to develop a map on [TRecursive.com](https://trecursive.com)

 ## Developing